Moto Edge Plus

 Design

-The Moto Edge Plus is a phone designed around its display.
-Its tall, narrow, blocky body is designed to accommodate the tall, narrow 21:9 aspect ratio.
+The Moto Edge Plus is built like, around its display.
+Its tall, narrow, blocky body is made to fit the tall, narrow 21:9 aspect ratio.

-Despite the rounded edges, the phone feels chunky compared to an Apple iPhone 11 Pro Max or Samsung Galaxy S20 Plus.
-Official figures put the phone’s diameter at bulky 37 inches.
-The iPhone 11 Pro Max is 0.32 inches thick, the Samsung Galaxy S20 Plus is 0.31 inches, and the OnePlus 8 Pro is 0.33 inches.
-That makes the phone harder to hold than its narrow profile would suggest.
+Even with the rounded edges, the device feels chunky compared to an Apple iPhone 11 Pro Max or a Samsung Galaxy S20 Plus.
+Official specs claim the phone has a diameter of 37 inches, which … doesn’t sound right and yet here we are.
+The iPhone 11 Pro Max comes in at 0.32 inches thick, the Samsung Galaxy S20 Plus is 0.31 inches, and the OnePlus 8 Pro lands on 0.33 inches.
+So even if the form factor feels sleek and narrow it turns out, in the real world, it s kind of more awkward to keep a clean grip.

-The phone also feels the heaviest, as it’s tall, and you’ll naturally hold the phone near the bottom.
-My review unit weighs 7.2 ounces, more than a Samsung Galaxy S20 Plus but less than Apple’s iPhone 11 Pro Max.
+And it feels extra heavy, mostly because it’s tall, so you tend to grip it around the lower area.
+My review unit came in at 7.2 ounces, heavier than a Samsung Galaxy S20 Plus but lighter than an Apple iPhone 11 Pro Max.

 Moto’s entire 2020 lineup is explicitly built to offer classy design at a lower price point, and the Edge Plus succeeds.
 The classy blue finish of my review unit, combined with the narrow look of the phone, makes for an elegant, professional device.
 The Moto Edge Plus looks like it belongs in a meeting room or private jet.